Updated

 GitHub Copilot has been around since 2021, but in 2026 it looks almost nothing like the simple autocomplete plugin it started as.
-Five pricing tiers, multi-model support, agentic coding, native PR reviews — the product has grown up considerably.
+Multiple pricing tiers, multi-model support, agentic coding, native PR reviews — the product has grown up considerably.
+And as of June 1, 2026, it moved to a new usage-based billing model built on GitHub AI Credits, retiring the old “premium request” system.

 But so has the competition.
 Cursor, Windsurf, and Claude Code have pushed the bar for what an AI coding assistant can do.
 Does GitHub Copilot still hold up?
 This GitHub Copilot review 2026 breaks it all down.

-I’ve dug into the real performance data, the new pricing structure, and how it compares to the alternatives.
+We’ve dug into the real performance data, the new pricing structure, and how it compares to the alternatives.
+All pricing and plan details below were verified against GitHub’s official announcements and pricing pages as of June 2026.
 Here’s the honest verdict.

 What Is GitHub Copilot?